mdrum29/mock_brokerage_trading_platform/README.md

 # mock_brokerage_trading_platform
 This code replicates a basic brokerage trading platform.
 The user can BUY and SELL any exchange listed stock.
-The app keeps track of and graphs portfolio balances over time, displays recent transactions updated in realtime and probides realtime quotes to user.
+The app keeps track of and graphs portfolio balances over time, displays recent transactions updated in real-time and provides real-time quotes to user.
 The platform connects to Alpaca.Markets Paper-Trading API.
-Therefore, all of these trades are not real but the data is accurate and in realtime.
+Therefore, all of these trades are not real but the data is accurate and in real-time.
 In addition, a user could create a real account on Alpaca and plug this into the live trading API.

 Part 1:
 This screenshot is what you will see when you load up the server.
-1. The real time cash available to trade is display towards the right in the order section.
+1. The real-time cash available to trade is display towards the right in the order section.
 2. The historical weekly balance is displayed in the middle with a real time portfolio balances that refreshes every 5 seconds while the market is open.
-3. In the bottom right, there is a realtime pie chart showing the users current asset allocation.
+3. In the bottom right, there is a real-time pie chart showing the users current asset allocation.

 ![image](https://github.com/mdrum29/mock_brokerage_trading_platform/assets/96875916/0e25d2d4-ed22-438b-93d6-89918440c860)